o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 ![Robot Importer](/images/user-guide/gems/ros2/URDF_importer_prefab_creation.png)

 > Note: the decision whether to use articulations highly depends on the robot structure and simulation requirements.
 In general, articulations are more stable and computational efficient, but have some limitations.
+The 2 main limtation are:
+>
+>- Articulations are only available in PhysX 5.
+By default O3DE is build with PhysX 4.
+>- Articulations natively only support tree-structures - closed loops are not allowed.
+>
-The most important limtation is that articulations natively only support tree-structures - closed loops are not allowed.
-The "rule of thumb" would be to use articulations in robotic simulation whenever it is possible.
+>The "rule of thumb" would be to use articulations in robotic simulation whenever it is possible.
 However please refer to [this documentation](https://nvidia-omniverse.github.io/PhysX/physx/5.1.3/docs/Articulations.html) for more details.

 8. The last page of the wizard shows a summary of entities.